CYBERSPEAK: A GUIDE

 Learn more about What should I look for when choosing an MDR provider?MDR monitors technologies including endpoints, cloud workloads, Kubernetes containers, SIEM logs and more for comprehensive threat detection.

-Learn more about What technologies does MDR monitor?Understand the key differences between MDR and traditional SOC operations, and learn when to choose MDR vs. building an in-house SOC.
+Learn more about What’s the ROI of managed detection and response?Understand the key differences between MDR and traditional SOC operations, and learn when to choose MDR vs. building an in-house SOC.

 Learn more about What’s the difference between MDR and a traditional SOC?This article covers when to consider managed detection and response (MDR), assessing your readiness for MDR, and more.